 - Salt to taste

-- 1 teaspoon cumin powder jeera powder
+- 1 Teaspoon cumin powder (jeera powder)

-- 1/2 teaspoon Chaat masala
+- 1/2 Teaspoon Chaat Masala

 - Rinse and soak the beans for 2 – 3 hours in 4 cups of water.
 After 2 – 3 hours, drain water from the beans.

-- Pressure cook the beans along with salt and approximately 2 Cups of water.
-The soaked beans does not take more than 2 – 3 whistles over medium heat to get cooked.
+- Pressure cook the beans along with salt and approximately 2 cups of water.
+The soaked beans do not take more than 2 – 3 whistles over medium heat to get cooked.
 Open the lid of the pressure cooker and check beans for doneness.

-- Meanwhile, in a pan add spices, asafoetida and dry roast till aromatic.
+- Meanwhile, in a pan add spices, and dry roast for 10 – 20 seconds till aromatic.
 Set aside.

-Adjust the salt to taste as while boiling beans also some amount of salt is added.
+- Adjust the salt to taste as while boiling beans also some amount of salt is added.